alveusgg/extension/README.md

 1. Head up to https://dev.twitch.tv/console/extensions/create and create a new extension.
    You will need to create a new version: Select `Panel`, `Mobile` and `Video - Fullscreen` for the extension type.
 Leave all other settings as they are.
-Enable `allow invalid certificates for resources loaded from localhost` in Chrome: [`chrome://flags/#allow-insecure-localhost`](chrome://flags/#allow-insecure-localhost).
-   If using Firefox, once you have started the development server, you will want to navigate to [`https://localhost:8080`](https://localhost:8080), click advanced and select accept the risk.
 2. Copy the `.env.sample` file to `.env` (which sets `HTTPS=true`, `HOST=localhost`, and `PORT=8080`)
 3. Install dependencies for the project with `npm install`
 4. Start the development server with `npm start`

-## Running the extension

 There are two ways to run the extension.
 You can either add it to a channel on Twitch, or use the developer rig to test locally.

+## Running via Twitch

+If you're using Chrome, enable `allow invalid certificates for resources loaded from localhost`: [`chrome://flags/#allow-insecure-localhost`](chrome://flags/#allow-insecure-localhost).
+If using Firefox, once you have started the development server, you will want to navigate to [`https://localhost:8080`](https://localhost:8080), click advanced and select accept the risk.

 To test the overlay directly on Twitch, you will need to be live on Twitch with the extension installed.

 Under the `Status` tab of the extension version, scroll to the bottom and click on `View on Twitch and Install`.
 Install the extension on your channel and activate it.
 If you want to use an alternate account, add the account to `Testing Account Allowlist` under the `Access` tab of the extension version and install the extension on that account.

 With it installed, start broadcasting on Twitch and the extension should show up.

+## Running via Developer Rig

 To test the overlay locally, you'll need to install the [Twitch Developer Rig](https://dev.twitch.tv/docs/extensions/rig/).

 Open the rig application and authenticate it with your Twitch account.
 Click on `Create your First Project` in the rig UI, and select the extension you created earlier.
 When prompted, select the root of the repository as the project directory and select `None - I'll use my own code` for the boilerplate code option.

 Access the `Extension Views` tab and create a new view.
 Choose which view you wish to test and save it.

 ## Hiding CSS Files